• Skip to primary navigation

 Embroidered Hearts decoration

-If you are looking for Valentine’s decor for your walls check out this watercolor heart decoration.
+If you want Valentine’s decor for your walls, check out this watercolour heart decoration.

 You can find more of my stitch craft projects here.